servalproject/serval-dna/doc/Testing.md

 test scripts.

-To generate code coverage information for [Serval DNA][], modify the standard [build](../INSTALL.md) procedure by adding a CFLAGS argument to the `./configure` step:
+To generate code coverage information for [Serval DNA][], modify the standard [build](../INSTALL.md) procedure by adding CFLAGS and LDFLAGS arguments to the `./configure` step:

     ...
-    $ ./configure CFLAGS='-g -O0 --coverage'
+    $ ./configure CFLAGS='-g -O0 --coverage' LDFLAGS='--coverage'
     $ make
     ...